JiancongWang/CUDA-N4/README.md

 # CUDA-N4
-This is a CUDA implementation of the N4 bias correction algorithm.
+This is a complete CUDA implementation of the N4 bias correction algorithm.
 It implements the 1).
 Histogram sharpening
 2).
-B-spline fitting on dense volume of values. and other auxillary stuff using CUDA.
+B-spline fitting on dense volume of values and 3). other auxillary functions using CUDA.

 Currently it is roughly 4x faster than the CPU implementation of N4 from ANTs and SimpleITK, benchmarking on a machine with i7 4790K and a GTX 1080, running Ubuntu 16.04, CUDA 10.1, driver version 418.